How is mitral valve prolapse treated?

 - Minimally invasive – Many surgeons now prefer advanced, less invasive methods, as this reduces blood loss, recovery time, risks, and complications.
 There are several ways to perform minimally invasive surgery, but, depending on the hospital, this may not always be an option.

-- Repair – This option preserves the patient’s existing mitral valve.
-It decreases the risk of weakening the heart and subsequent infection.
+- Repair – This option preserves the mitral valve.
+It decreases the risk of infection and weakening the heart.
 Unless other conditions warrant it, repair also means that patients do not need to take blood thinners for life.
-Repair surgery may involve shortening the chordae tendinae that connect the valve to the left ventricle, removing excess tissue from the mitral leaflets for proper closure, and removing calcium buildup or repairing holes and tears.
+Repair surgery may involve shortening the chordae tendinae, removing excess tissue from the mitral leaflets, and removing calcium buildup or repairing holes and tears.
 It may also involve reattaching the cusps in proper alignment to the mitral annulus and repairing or tightening the annulus.
-Sometimes, the it is replaced with a prosthetic ring.
+Sometimes, it is replaced with a prosthetic ring.

 - Replacement – When repair isn’t a feasible mitral valve prolapse treatment option, surgeons use a biological valve or mechanical valve to replace the one that is damaged, both of which function as a real valve.
 Each type of valve offers its own advantages and disadvantages.

 - Biological valves – These are normally made from animal tissue, including pigs and cows.
 Sometimes, human tissue is used.
 With these valves, patients are less likely to need a lifetime of blood thinners and medications.
 However, they do deteriorate over time, so more surgery may be required later on in life.
 They generally last for over ten years.